Sylhet Engineering College: Admission process

-Grading system

-The academic year consists of two semesters.
-Academic courses are based on credit system.
-The grading system:

-Student scores overall CGPA above 3.75 is awarded distinction.

 Campus life

 Classes are held every day from 8 am to 5 pm without weekly holidays (Thursday & Friday).
 All academic activities are maintained by administrative office.
-Educational tour is. organized for the students every year.
-Various cultural activities and special days are celebrated in this campus. e.g. International Mother language day, Independence day, Victory day and Pohela Baishakh.
+An educational tour is organized for the students every year.
+Various cultural activities and special days are celebrated in this campus e.g. International Mother language day, Independence day, Victory day and Pohela Baishakh.

 Scholarships opportunities

-In every semester government would give 1950 taka per students for basis in CGPA (Top 60% in per batch or department).
+In every semester, the government would give 1950 taka per students for basis in CGPA (Top 60% in per batch or department).
 After completing graduation, there is a scope to study abroad with scholarship which is counted by the rank of the Shahjalal University of Science & Technology.
-As a new Engineering College, SECian students got the opportunity to study in world's famous engineering university as like the University of Texas, National University of Singapore, University of Tartu, Florida Institute of Technology, University of Greenwich, Frankfurt University of Applied Sciences, TU Dresden with full scholarships.
-Not only these universities but also other university too.
+As a new Engineering College, SECian students got the opportunity to study in world's famous universities as like the University of Texas, National University of Singapore, University of Tartu, Florida Institute of Technology, University of Greenwich, Frankfurt University of Applied Sciences, TU Dresden with full scholarships.

 Hall facility

-The hall facility of Sylhet Engineering College is well known.
-There are three residential halls (five stories hall each).
-Two halls for boys & one hall for ladies.
+There are three residential halls (five storeyed hall each), two halls for males and one hall for females.
 These are listed below with their capacities: